 TITLE 3 Publication and Implementation

-Article 12 Publication and Implementation of the IU CC methodology Proposal
+Article 12 Publication and Implementation of the IU CC methodology

-The TSOs of the IU Region shall publish the IU CC Methodology Proposal without undue delay after IU regulatory authorities have approved the proposed IU CC Methodology or a decision has been taken by the Agency for the Cooperation of Energy Regulators in accordance with Article 4 (10) and Article 4(11) of the FCA Regulation.
+The TSOs of the IU Region shall publish the IU CC Methodology without undue delay after IU regulatory authorities have approved the proposed IU CC Methodology or a decision has been taken by the Agency for the Cooperation of Energy Regulators in accordance with Article 4 (10) and Article 4(11) of the FCA Regulation.

-The TSOs of the IU Region shall implement the IU CC Methodology Proposal for the capacity calculation for SEM electricity year 2019-2020 to be undertaken in Q2 2019.
+The TSOs of the IU Region shall implement the IU CC Methodology for the capacity calculation for the calendar year 2020.
+As an exception to Articles 5(5) and 13 of this methodology, for this year the final LTCZC schedule for the year 1st January 2020 to 31st December 2020 will be published within one week of publication of the IU CC Methodology pursuant paragraph 12(1).

 Article 13 Publication of information